 The patron is Dr Andrew Thomas.
 As Australia’s most recent explorer and only astronaut, Andy Thomas circumnavigated Earth in 1996 on board the spacecraft Endeavour.
 He carried artefacts from Stuart’s 1861-62 crossing of the continent with him.
 Dr Thomas is connected to FG Waterhouse, naturalist on Stuart’s last expedition.

-The Society is run by a voluntary committee and has members in Australia, Scotland, England, USA and Hong Kong.
+The Society is run by a voluntary committee and has members in Australia, Scotland, England and the USA.

 Besides newsletters, published articles & speeches, activities include field trips to significant historical sites associated with Stuart’s explorations, and other special events.
 Preservation, conservation and interpretation of these sites is another significant function of the Society.
 There is a social element at all functions.